HernanCote/rule-of-thumb/README.md

 ```

-The if the user name and password are correct, the service will respond with a body containing the JWT Token and its expiration date.
-The token is valid for 30 minutes until you have to renew it.
+The if the user name and password are correct, the service will respond with a body containing the JWT Token.

 ```
 Response example: